SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StyleGuide.rst

 by establishing a consistent and recognizable style within Apple's documentation, sample code, presentation slides, Xcode templates and code snippets.

-Where the language offers multiple possibilities for style and formatting, an easy-to-remember rule has been selected, with the following goals:
+The rules in this guide have been chosen with the following goals:

-* code readability
-* code maintainability
+* code readability and maintainability
 * compatibility with Xcode and other tools
 * ease of debugging
 * reduction of formatting busywork
-* support for version control workflows
+* ease of understanding

 The Style Guide is currently a work in progress.
 Please send any comments and suggestions to Dave Addey, Developer Publications